Neil Wagner | Warhorse and a smiling assassin that awaits India

 No words were spoken.
 As you would expect from a New Zealander.
 But the sense of admiration was present the entire time.
 A smirk exchanged between the two, a friendly nod to acknowledge the level they were competing at, and then the crowd build-up as Wagner steadied himself for another go at Wade.

 The margin for error was minimum and as soon as Wagner went wide of the crease and bowled a similar length but with an off-side heavy line, Wade latched on it.
 A way of respecting the opposition when they are good but putting them away when they err even a little.
 Some pundits take it as maturity, and rightly so while others talk about it as character.

 Wagner took to the world-stage by claiming the best Australia had to offer, 17 wickets in all.
 He claimed Smith in each of the four innings, getting the all-important batsman at scores of 43, 16, 85 and 7.
 Something which is expected more out of a bowler like Trent Boult bowling in the mid 140s, Wagner troubled the strongest and also possibly the best defender of the ball with his inexplicable line and lengths.

-With no left-arm pacer in their arsenal, India have a tough task at hand - a good old-fashioned Test battle between the bat and the ball.Published 12 Feb 2020, 16:16 IST
+With no left-arm pacer in their arsenal, India have a tough task at hand.
+A good old-fashioned Test battle between the bat and the ball awaits the Asian giants.Published 12 Feb 2020, 16:16 IST